-Upon continuing to learn more about how to better my brain, at 10 months post injury, I began doing cardiovascular activity every day, usually 45 minutes to an hour, but, no less than 30 minutes.
+Upon continuing to learn more about how to better my brain, at ten months post injury, I began doing cardiovascular activity every day, usually 45 minutes to an hour, but, no less than 30 minutes.
 Everyday.
 No excuses.
 I remember running in the pouring rain and all bundled up in the snow with only my eyes exposed.
-When it came to working out without fail, I had a compulsive drive and hyper focus, because I desperately wanted to recover, because my brain was not functioning optimally, and because I’d had an inclination to be this way my whole life.
+When it came to working out without fail, I had a compulsive drive and hyperfocus because I desperately wanted to recover, because my brain wasn’t functioning optimally, and because I’d had an inclination to be obsessive/compulsive my whole life.

 While I’d applied this laser beam focus towards many things that weren’t to my benefit in the past, such as a man or having an immaculate house, this trait helped me tremendously now.
 I exercised almost every day for over two years.
 I also added yoga to the mix but didn’t count it as exercise.
 It was my relaxation.

 Thankfully, I did recover far beyond what the medical community predicted and enjoyed the added benefit of getting in the best shape of my life in my late forties no less!
 Still to this day, 5 years post injury, I do cardiovascular exercise or yoga every day because I feel strongly that these activities are crucial to my mental and physical health as I age.
 They have become so much a part of my lifestyle that I just don’t feel right if I don’t do them, and I find them enjoyable.
-If exercise can remarkably better an injured brain, like mine, just think of what it can do for a brain that is not injured!
+If exercising can dramatically help an injured brain recover, just think of what it could do for a brain that isn’t injured!